Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: General case

+Firstly we would like to briefly review the basic ideas of local chemical environment and TB modeling.
+In a bulk crystal, electrons are no longer isolated but interact with each other.
+In a perturbative view, however, the low-energy physics of the equilibrium electronic states (eigen-states) are mainly determined by local interactions, namely the interactions between orbitals at neighboring atomic sites, which makes the local chemical environment (also known as the ligand field in coordination chemistry) of great importance.
+In a TB model, one assigns the same set of localized wavefunctions as the unperturbed basis at the same types of atomic sites, and then adds interactions between the basis~\cite{book_solids}.
+Here, the same atomic sites refer to sites with the identical local chemical environment that includes the atomic type and bonding configuration.
+With the consideration of translational symmetry, the TB basis wavefunctions are written as

-where $j$ is the label of atomic site and $u_{\lambda}(\vec{r})$ is the localized profile function which has the same spatial period as the atomic site and is significantly localized at each atomic site (exponential decay).
-It is exclusively determined by the local chemical environment, similar to the maximally localized Wannier function scheme~\cite{Wannier}.
-As shown in Fig.~\ref{fig:0}(a), one profile function with its phase labelled in different colors is centered at the black atomic site, which is surrounded by a tetrahedron-type local chemical environment (four nearest neighboring atoms in purple).
-In traditional planar systems, the local chemical environment of the same kind of site has the same spatial orientation, so does the profile function.
-This satisfies the tight-binding requirement.
-However, in helical materials (or more generally, in curved systems like carbon nanotubes), the local chemical environment of the same kind of sites may have different spatial orientations, i.e., they may be \textit{tilted} to each other.
-This tilting of the local chemical environment also tilts the profile function, since the profile function must fit the configuration of the local chemical environment.
-As illustrated in Fig.~\ref{fig:0}(b), with only the black atomic sites plotted for simplicity, the profile functions are all polarized to $x$-direction in the planar chain system, but they are polarized to different directions in the helical chain system due to the tilted local chemical environment.
+where $\pmb{R}_j$ and $\pmb{r}_{\gamma}$ are the position vetors of the $j$-th crystal unit cell and the basis vector of the $\gamma$-th atomic site, respectively, while $\lambda$ indicates the type of localized orbitals. $u_{\lambda}$, the profile functions, can be taken as maximally localized Wannier functions~\cite{Wannier}, which are mainly determined by the local chemical environment.
+As shown in Fig.~\ref{fig:0}(a), one atomic $p$-type profile function with its phase labelled in different colors is centered at the black atomic site, which is surrounded by a tetrahedron-type local chemical environment (coordinated with four nearest neighboring atoms in purple).

+In traditional non-helical systems, the local chemical environment of the same type atomic sites could overlap with each other through pure translations.
+That is, the same type of atomic sites point to the identical directions, so do the profile functions.
+In this case, Eq.~\ref{eq:Psi_general} satisfies the TB requirement that $u_{\lambda}$ is able to be sufficiently localized.
+However, in helical materials (or more generally, in curved systems including nanotubes), the local chemical environment of the same type of atomic sites may have different pointing directions, i.e. be \textit{tilted} to each other.
+Such tilting of the local chemical environment also rotates the profile function since the profile function must fit the configuration of the local chemical environment.
+As is illustrated in Fig.~\ref{fig:0}(b), with only the black atomic sites plotted for simplicity, the profile functions are all polarized in the same direction in the non-helical chain system, but rotates in the helical chain system due to the tilted local chemical environment.